swapnanilsharma/travel-planner-agent/README.md

-Here’s the complete README.md file content (you can copy-paste it directly):

-⸻

 # 🧭 Travel Planner Agent (LangGraph + FastAPI)

 This project implements a **multi-agent travel itinerary planner** using **LangGraph** for agent orchestration and **FastAPI** for API serving.